robotology/yarp/doc/yarp_logging.md

 ## Components

-The output of YARP applications tends to be very messy, especially when using using multiple threads, or several devices at the same time.
+The output of YARP applications tends to be very messy, especially when using multiple threads, or several devices at the same time.

 Therefore YARP allows to define *Log Components* that can be used to filter the output and follow the execution flow.